Must-See Places and Harbors Along the New England Coast

 Edgartown is larger than Oak Bluffs and Vineyard Haven, with many more restaurants and shops to choose from.
 It is a great place to rent a bike and take a spin around to the nearby beaches including Katama and South Beach.

 There are moorings available in the harbor as well as an anchorage.
 This place can get filled up pretty quickly in the summer, especially on the weekends.

-No one can really talk about cruising the New England coast without making mention of Nantucket.
+No one can really talk about cruising the harbors along the New England coast without making mention of Nantucket.
 There are moorings and anchoring is also allowed in certain areas.
 There are, of course, dockage available too.